|Height: 6.02||Born: Vancouver, BC|

 Calgary selected Parker in the first round (third overall) of the 2011 CFL Canadian Draft and he signed on May 20, 2011.

-Parker has played 13 games and has 18 catches for 255 yards and three touchdowns.
-He also has six carries for 53 yards.
+Parker has played 16 games and has 31 catches for 347 yards and four touchdowns.
+He also has 10 carries for 88 yards.
 Parker has returned three kickoffs for 91 yards.
 On July 12 against Toronto, Parker was the team's leading receiver with four catches for 101 yards including a 58-yard touchdown from Mitchell.
+He was again the team's leading receiver on Oct.
+18 in Winnipeg with eight catches for 71 yards.

 Parker played 17 games and had 21 catches for 217 yards and two touchdowns and four carries for 29 yards.
 He has also returned three kickoffs for 51 yards.
 He got his first CFL touchdown on July 26 on a 15-yard pass from Bo Levi Mitchell.
 He was on the injured list for Game 7.
 Parker also played in the Western Final.